Electric vehicle battery enclosure made using carbon fiber. Photo Credit: SGL Carbon.

 Chopped carbon fiber is also finding use as a porous paper backing material for gas diffusion layers in PEMFCs.
 Prepared by wet laying chopped PAN-based fibers, these can be manufactured in high volumes and low thickness.
-SGL’s (Wiesbaden, Germany) SIGRACET gas diffusion layers are being used by Hyundai Motor Group’s (Seoul, South Korea) new NEXO fuel-cell vehicle.
-Accordingly, SGL has increased SIGRACET production at its Meitingen facility.
+SGL Carbon’s (Wiesbaden, Germany) SIGRACET gas diffusion layers are being used by Hyundai Motor Group’s (Seoul, South Korea) new NEXO fuel-cell vehicle.
+Accordingly, SGL has increased SIGRACET production at its Meitingen, Germany, facility.

 Toyota Motor Corp.
-(Tokyo, Japan) began selling its Sora fuel cell bus in March 2018, and it was the first such vehicle to receive type certification in Japan.
-The company plans to introduce more than 100 Sora fuel cell buses in Tokyo, ahead of the Olympic and Paralympic Games in 2020, and launched an updated version of the bus in August 2019.
-Teijin Carbon (Tokyo, Japan) announced it has developed a multi-material roof cover for the Sora comprising carbon fiber composites, aluminum and engineered plastics.
+(Tokyo, Japan) began selling its Sora fuel cell bus in March 2018, and launched an updated version in August 2019.
+According to a May 2020 announcement, Toyota will supply 100 Sora fuel cell buses for the Olympic and Paralympic Games, now rescheduled for summer 2021.
+Teijin Carbon (Tokyo, Japan) announced it has developed a multi-material roof cover for the Sora, comprising carbon fiber composites, aluminum and engineered plastics.
 The part is manufactured in one piece with complex shapes and is suitable for mass production.

 Another company supplying into battery boxes is SHD Composites (Sleaford, Lincolnshire, U.K.) with its prepregs using biobased polyfurfuryl alcohol (PFA) thermoset resin that meets phenolic performance.
 Its PS200 prepreg meets fire protection requirements for aircraft batteries mandated by the European Aviation Safety Agency (EASA), and is already in use at manufacturers of general aviation aircraft, where simulated battery fire testing showed an inside temperature of 1,100°C, while the outside never exceeded 250°C and the battery box never burned or decomposed.
 Composites Evolution (Chesterfield, U.K.) also supplies PFA prepregs reinforced with flax, glass, aramid, basalt or carbon fiber, and has passed flame, smoke and toxicity (FST) testing for aircraft and rail.

-Williams Advanced Engineering (Grove, Oxfordshire, U.K.), showcased structural CFRP battery box enclosures for its lightweight and scalable FW-EVX vehicle platform.
-Located within the car’s aluminum and CFRP monocoque are 38 battery modules, providing the EV’s power.
-Each 136-millimeter-wide battery module contains 10 pouch-type lithium ion batteries (think thin, as for a laptop) supplied by LG Chem (Seoul, South Korea).
-Pouches are stacked and protected within a CFRP box.
-Each of the 38 battery module boxes are made using flat CFRP sheet and the highly automated 223 process that Williams is patenting.
+In its lightweight and scalable FW-EVX vehicle platform, Williams Advanced Engineering (Grove, Oxfordshire, U.K.), showcased structural CFRP battery box enclosures.
+Located within the car’s aluminum and CFRP monocoque are 38 battery modules, each 136 millimeters wide with 10 pouch-type lithium ion batteries inside.
+Each of the 38 battery module boxes are made using a flat CFRP sheet and the highly automated patent-pending 223 process.
 Portions of the sheet for the box faces are cured, leaving flexible uncured hinges in between.
-These allow for folding of the partially cured sheet into a box, followed by final cure and bonding to produce a rigid enclosure.
+These allow for folding of the partially-cured sheet into a box, followed by final cure and bonding to produce a rigid enclosure.
 Each box is an impact-resistant, load-bearing exoskeleton, aiding in crash safety.
 The boxes are positioned and secured together to provide significant torsional and bending stiffness through the monocoque, which allows designers to reduce weight in other structures, increasing the vehicle’s fuel economy and performance.